What is Infertility?

 - recurrent pregnancy loss

-Testing the levels of other endocrine hormones can help indicate the causes of infertility.
+Testing the levels of other endocrine hormones can help identify the causes of infertility.
 These may include checking the levels of:

 - Thyroid Stimulating Hormone, to help determine diseases of the thyroid gland